EU Study Tour Overview

 How about the Internship Program?

 Internships typically begin in the week following the completion of the study tour and are completed by the beginning of August.
 Occasionally the timing differs, depending on the flexibility of the employer (as well as the student).
-In 2025 most internships will start on Monday June 2 and will end on Wednesday August 6.
-For more information please follow the link on the IP to the left.
+In 2026, internships will normally start on Monday, June 01 and will end on Wednesday, August 05.
+For more information, please click the link to get to the Internship Program tab.

 Some stories and feedback of past students